thecartercenter/nemo-docs/content/contributing/contributing.rst

 Clone the docs
 ~~~~~~~~~~~~~~

-Go to the `NEMO/ELMO Doc repo on Github <https://github.com/thecartercenter/nemo-doc>`_, select the :guilabel:`Clone or download` button.
+Go to the `NEMO Doc repo on Github <https://github.com/thecartercenter/nemo-doc>`_, select the :guilabel:`Clone or download` button.
 Copy the URI from the text box that opens up.
 It will be something like: ``https://github.com/your-gh-username/docs.git``

 Open your terminal, and `cd` to your preferred directory.
 Then `git clone` the repo: